WANGDI0212/masque/README.md

---otudiffswarm  Number of difference accepted in an OTU with swarm (Default 1) --evalueTaxAnnot        evalue threshold for taxonomical annotation with blast (Default evalue=1E-5) --maxTargetSeqs Number of hit per OTU with blast (Default 1) --identity_threshold    Identity threshold for taxonomical annotation with vsearch (Default 0.75) --conservedPosition Percentage of conserved position in the multiple alignment considered for phylogenetic tree (Default 0.8)
+--otudiffswarm  Number of difference accepted in an OTU with swarm (Default 1) --evalueTaxAnnot        evalue threshold for taxonomical annotation with blast (Default evalue=1E-5) --maxTargetSeqs Number of hit per OTU with blast (Default 1) --identityThreshold    Identity threshold for taxonomical annotation with vsearch (Default 0.75) --conservedPosition Percentage of conserved position in the multiple alignment considered for phylogenetic tree (Default 0.8) --accurateTree  Accurate tree calculation with IQ-TREE instead of FastTree (Default FastTree)
 ```

 ## SGE and SLURM deployments